dougeby/IntuneDocs/InTuneDocs/deploy-use/specify-corporate-owned-devices-with-international-mobile-equipment-identity-imei-numbers.md

 4. The imported IMEI numbers and descriptions are added to the **By IMEI (All platforms)** list.

 When a device that has IMEI number enrolls in Intune, usually when a user installs the Company Portal app and completes the enrollment process, the device will be tagged as corporate-owned and appear as enrolled in the **IMEI Devices** group.

+>[!TIP]
+> The new Azure portal, to which your organization will be migrated in the future, will not support row-by-row review of hardware identifiers.
+In the existing Intune administrator console, admins can accept associated details from an uploaded CSV and overwrite the existing details for individual hardware identifiers.
+In the new Azure portal, you’ll have a single, streamlined option to automatically overwrite details for all hardware identifiers or to ignore new details for existing identifiers